Miss. Conroy

 Welcome to 5th grade!

 My name is Miss Conroy and I am SO excited to be your teacher this year!
-This will be my second year at UES, and I can not wait to meet you all.
+This will be my fourth year at UES, and I can not wait to meet you all.
 I graduated with my Bachelors in English and Elementary Education from The College of New Jersey in 2021 & I also graduated with my Masters in Special Education in May 2022 from TCNJ as well!

 Please check out the "Useful Links" tab to find more information about our classroom!
 To contact me, you can always send me an email, but I primarily like to use Class Dojo to update families and students daily!